Slashdot Asks: Do You Still Use RSS?

 Related?

-Work-related news, Slashdot, Security news, XKCD (Score:2)
+Work-related news, Slashdot, Security news, XKCD (Score:3)

 Yes.
 I have an RSS reader in Chrome that tracks about two dozen RSS feeds that I use multiple times each day.